detroitledger/detroitledger/README.md

 `gulp build`

-`gulp watch` to recompile on change
+`gulp watch` to recompile and run tests on file change

+`gulp watch-sans-test` to recompile without tests on file change

 `gulp deploy` to copy files to our live container (you need access, obviously!)